An Arithmetic Count of the Lines on a Smooth Cubic Surface: Counting lines on the cubic surface

-We conclude that it is enough to prove the lemma when $u=1$.
-In this case, the discriminant is the discriminant of the field extension which is alternatively described as the square of the product of the differences of Galois conjugates of $x$.
-By Galois theory, this element is a perfect square in $\mathbb{F}_{q}$ if and only if the Frobenius element acts on the conjugates $x$ as an even permutation.
-This is the case if and only if $a$ is odd because the Frobenius element acts as a cyclic permutation of length $a$. \end{proof}
+and using Hilbert's Theorem~90 to show that $\operatorname{Norm}(u)$ is a perfect square in $\mathbb{F}_{q^a}$ if and only if $u$ is a perfect square in $\mathbb{F}_{q}$.
+When $u=1$, use the alternative description of the discriminant as the square of the product of the differences of Galois conjugates of a primitive element.
+By Galois theory, this square is a perfect square in $\mathbb{F}_{q}$ if and only if the Frobenius element acts on the conjugates $x$ as an even permutation, which is the case if and only if $a$ is odd because the Frobenius element acts as a cyclic permutation of length $a$. \end{proof}